About The Program

 - Trades people such as electricians, millwrights, and maintenance mechanics will benefit from the enhanced technical knowledge and skills they will attain from the in-depth course material combined with robotics simulation software.

 The Robotics Technician Certificate program is delivered through an interactive learning package.
-Upon registration students receive a CD-ROM containing 13 modules of curriculum, Robotics laboratory simulation software; web based supplemental resources, online testing and toll-free tutorial and technical support.
+Upon registration students receive a USB or CD-ROM containing 13 modules of curriculum, Robotics laboratory simulation software; web based supplemental resources, online testing and toll-free tutorial and technical support.
 A supplemental textbook is also available to you at an additional cost.Pay-as-you-learn registration

 With the pay-as-you-learn registration option you can enrol in the program for as little as $490 which includes all learning materials, all learning materials, laboratory simulation software, user guide and Module 1 exam and tutorial support.
 Registration for each of the remaining 12 modules is $85/module.
 You may register for one or more modules at any time.Accreditation

 George Brown College is a fully-accredited post-secondary institution operating under the authority of the Ministry of Colleges and Universities in the Province of Ontario.
 The College received its Charter in 1967 and operates four campuses in Toronto, Canada with over 14,000 full-time and 60,000 part-time students.
 All certificates, diplomas, and degrees conferred by George Brown College are done so under the power vested in its Board of Governors through the Government of Ontario.
 George Brown College is a member of the Association of Community Colleges of Canada (ACCC) which is a national organization consisting of over 200 post-secondary institutions.